top of page

 • Imports/exports are always used

-• This problem almost never happens
+• This problem rarely happens

 But in learning TypeScript basics, it’s very common

-Let's get back to data type string
+Let's get back to the data type string

 Used for: